iamdcj/front-end-developer-interview-answers/questions-answers/javascript.md

 #### Explain how prototypal inheritance works.
 Objects in JS can inherit methods and properties from other objects via the built-in `prototype` property, which is present on every object in a program.

-This is how inheritance works in the JS language, hence prototypal inheritance;
+This is how prototypal inheritance works in the JS language;

 ```
+// Create constructor
 function Player(name, age, position) {
   this.name = name
   this.position = position
   this.age = age
 }

+// Create instance using constructor
 const Xavi = new Player('Xavi', 'CM', 39)

+// Add method to constructor function prototype
 Player.prototype.bio = function() {
   console.info(`${this.name} is a ${this.age} year old ${this.position}`);
 }

+// access method via prototype
 Xavi.bio();
 // Xavi is a 39 year old CM
 ```